bokeh/bokeh/examples/README.md

 ### [`basic`](basic/)

 Each example in the basic folder provides a clear and concise demonstration of how to create a specific type of visualization using Bokeh.
-These examples are intended for new users who are just getting started with Bokeh and want to learn how to create basic visualizations using the library.
+These examples are intended for users who want to learn how to create basic visualizations using the library.

 ### [`integration`](integration/)